2019 Moscow City Duma election: Results

 The results show the success of the "smart voting" strategy: none of the United Russia candidates had 50+% (in 2014 there were 16 such candidates), and only one had 45+% support.
-All 6 close cases, when the difference between two leading candidates was less than 600 votes, resulted in United Russia's candidate victory (constituencies 7, 9, 30, 32, 34, 36).
+All 6 close cases, when the difference between two leading candidates was less than 600 votes, resulted in the victory of United Russia's candidate (constituencies 7, 9, 30, 32, 34, 36).

 However, political analysts Ivan Bolshakov and Vladimir Perevalov suggest that a high assessment of this strategy is emotional rather than scientific.
 They conclude that the success of the opposition can be explained by the combination of two factors: the increase in protest sentiments, which reduced the electoral base of the pro-government nominees, and the decrease in the level of competition inside the opposition, due to both the “smart voting” strategy and disqualification of candidates.
 These factors ensured the flow of votes away from the administrative candidates and weak opposition members to the most powerful opposition candidates.
 “Smart voting” contributed to this victory, but did not determine the overall outcome of the elections.
 Its quantitative effect amounted to 5.6% of the vote.
 Moreover, while “smart voting” played a decisive role in the victory of several candidates, it deprived of victory approximately the same number of opposition representatives.

 Constituencies 12, 16, 24 among other candidates contained spoilers to opposition candidates with the same surnames (and even name in const.
 16).
 In constituency 10 the surname of the candidate from Communists of Russia party is also similar to the surname of the candidate from CPRF.